 For dark stains, you should use a chemical wood stripper that you would need to purchase special.
 Also, for this activity you will need to use protection: rubber gloves and a mask.

 Apply the paste to the cloth and brush gently over the stain.
 If you use petroleum jelly, let it soak overnight and wipe it off the next morning.

-With resilient stains you should strip stained wood with a plastic scrapper and a heavy grit sandpaper.
+With resilient stains, you should strip stained wood with a plastic scraper and a heavy grit sandpaper.

 Step 5: Sand the wood surface.

-Use a fine grit sandpaper to polsih the residual stain left after the treatment.
+Use a fine-grit sandpaper to polish the residual stain left after the treatment.

 Step 6: Clean the wood after finishing.

 Especially after applying the wood stain stripper, you should know how to clean wood stain properly.
 Rub it in circular moves gently with a wet collon cloth to take off the heavy chemicals.

 Tips for Removing Stain from Wood